CharlesIrvineKC/mozart/guides/task_types.md

 # Mozart Task Types

-## Properties Common to All Task Types

-All of the task types have the following properties:
-* **name**: an atome specifying the name of the task.
-Must be unique within the scope of the parent process model.
-* **next**: the name of the task that should be opened after completion of the current task.
-Exception: The task type `Mozart.Task.Paralled` doesn't have a next field.
-Instead, it has a multi_next field, which specifies next tasks that should be opened in parallel.
-* **uid**: When a task is opened (instantiated) it is assigned a unique identifier, i.e. its *uid*.
-* **type**: Specifies the type of the task.
-This value is defaulted automatically for each task type.

 ## Service Task

 A **Service Task** (`Mozart.Task.Service`) performs its work by calling an Elixir function.
 This function could perform a computation, call an external JSON service, retrieve data from a database, etc.